joyrexus/nest/demo.coffee.md

 The following demonstrates `nest` equivalents for underscore's [groupBy](http://underscorejs.org/#groupBy) and [countBy](http://underscorejs.org/#countBy)

-Note that `nest` supports more than one level of grouping, and can also return nested entries that preserve order.
+Note that `nest` supports more than one level of grouping and can also return nested entries that preserve order.

     _ = require 'underscore'
     isEqual = assert.deepEqual